unleashedtech/deployer-recipes/README.md

 configured.
 If you need to skip all database operations, you can set `skip_db_ops` to `true` [via the command line](https://deployer.org/docs/7.x/cli#overriding-configuration-options).

-Run `vendor/bin/dep tree deploy` to view the `deploy` recipe tree.
+Run `vendor/bin/dep tree deploy` to view the `deploy` task tree.

 Run `vendor/bin/dep deploy` to deploy.

-Run `vendor/bin/dep` to review available recipes.
+Run `vendor/bin/dep` to review available tasks.

 ### Before/After Hooks
 Deployer supports running tasks before or after other defined tasks.
 Defining